SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 If you extend a private type, any new type members you add have a default access level of private.

-Alternatively, you can mark an extension with an explicit access level modifier (for example, ``private extension``) to set a new default access level for all members defined within the extension.
+Alternatively, you can mark an extension with an explicit access-level modifier (for example, ``private extension``) to set a new default access level for all members defined within the extension.
 This new default can still be overridden within the extension